Skip to main content

 Apply and Compare at Least Three Lenders

 Shop your bank, a credit union, and one online lender.
-Compare the total cost of the loan (total interest paid over the full term) — not just the monthly payment.
-Getting pre-approved at multiple lenders won't meaningfully damage your credit if done within a 14-day window.
+Compare the total cost of the loan — total interest paid over the full term — not just the monthly payment.
+Getting pre-approved at multiple lenders in a short window typically has less credit impact than applying at different times.

 6. 6